-The Sub-fund is actively managed to invest in financial instruments with an attractive risk and return profile according to a systematic investment process, while maintaining deviation limits relative to the index.
-Therefore, the composition of the Sub-fund's investments can materially deviate from that of the index.
-The index represents the investment universe.
-The Sub-fund may invest in financial instruments that are not part of the index.
+The Fund is actively managed in order to respond to changing market conditions, utilizing fundamental and behavioral analysis, resulting in a dynamic portfolio allocation across various investments.
+Consequently, the composition of the Fund's investments may materially deviate from that of the index, with deviation limits applied relative to the index.
+The index represents a representative sample of the investment universe.
+The Fund may invest in financial instruments that are not part of the index.

-The Sub-fund will primarily invest 90% globally in equities, broadly defined to include claims, profit and founder's shares, as well as options, warrants for the acquisition or disposal of such securities, and other similar securities, along with other equity-like values and financial instruments with comparable risk and return characteristics.
+In principle, the Fund invests 40% globally in equities, with equities understood in the broadest sense of the word, including claims, profit-sharing certificates, founders' shares, as well as options, warrants for the acquisition or disposal of such securities, and other similar securities.
 The investments are globally diversified across regions, countries, and sectors.
-The exact weighting of equities in the portfolio within the specified range depends on the manager's view and the resulting tactical asset allocation, and is therefore not constant.
+The exact weighting of equities in the portfolio depends on the manager's view and the resulting tactical asset allocation, and is therefore not constant.

-Additionally, the Sub-fund will primarily invest 10% in fixed-income securities.
-The Sub-fund will pursue a combination within a broad spectrum of interest-related instruments.
-The Sub-fund may invest in, among other things, government bonds, corporate bonds, convertible bonds, so-called asset-backed securities, and money market instruments.
+Additionally, in principle, 60% will be invested in fixed income securities.
+The Fund will pursue a combination within a broad spectrum of interest-related instruments.
+The Fund may invest, among other things, in government bonds, corporate bonds, convertible bonds, asset-backed securities, and money market instruments.
 These instruments can be denominated in both developed and emerging market currencies.